This post may contain affiliate links. Please read our disclosure policy.

 What is Texas Caviar?

-Texas Caviar, or Cowboy Caviar, is an easy dip recipe that could easily double as a salsa or salad.
+Texas Caviar, also known as Cowboy Caviar and Mexican Caviar, is an easy dip recipe that could easily double as a salsa or side salad.

 It’s easy to make with canned beans, chopped fresh tomatoes, canned or frozen corn, herbs and a homemade vinegar based dressing.